 Open Houses

-If you tour a home at an open house it's important to understand that the agent holding the open will be representing the seller (or working on behalf of the seller's agent) so be careful about revealing too much if you’re seriously interested in the home.
+If you tour a home at an open house it's important to understand that the agent holding the open will be representing the seller so be careful about revealing too much if you’re seriously interested in the home.
 That agent will most likely pass along your comments directly to the seller.
 If you end up making an offer later, the revealed information could become detrimental in negotiations.
 Your price, terms and motivations should only be shared with an agent representing you as a client.
 (More on agent representation here.)

 Private Showings

 Another great way to see homes is through private showings with your real estate agent.
-You can set up single showings or multi-home showing tours to fit your schedule.
-Occasionally a 24-hour notice may be required to view a home, but I have often gotten clients in that day, or very close.
-If a home is vacant, a showing request might be automatically approved, requiring no prior notice.
-“Buyer tours” can also be created when you want to view several houses at once.
-Setting aside a few hours to tour a half dozen houses is efficient and can be especially helpful for making comparisons among similar properties.
+Your agent can set up single showings or multi-home showing tours to fit your schedule.
+Occasionally lead time may be required to view a home so plan accordingly.
+If a home is vacant, a showing request will likely be automatically approved, requiring no prior notice.
+In a competitive seller’s market it’s best to get in as soon as possible to have a shot at submitting an offer.

-Once is often not enough.
-Second and third showings of homes are not at all uncommon.
-Clients sometimes want to return with family, friends or contractors to get second opinions, cost estimates on projects, feedback, etc. If there's time to do so (with no known competing buyers), it's a good idea to take another look, just to be sure.
+Sometimes one showing is not enough.
+Second or third showings are not uncommon.
+My clients will occasionally return with family, friends or contractors to get second opinions, cost estimates on projects, feedback, etc. If there's time to do so (with no known competing buyers), it's a good idea to take another look, just to be sure.

 Heidi Swanson is a Realtor® based in St. Paul, Minnesota.
 She writes a blog to share information on variety of topics including buying and selling, market conditions, homeownership trends, local events and more.
 Reach her at heidi@lyndenrealty.com or 651-503-1540.